 ViviendasLeón’s Smallholder Farmers

-One of ViviendasLeón’s major worries is the impact the rains will have on our farmers’ crops.
-The oversaturation of the ground creates a prime environment for pests and fungus, significantly harming plants during the early development stage.
+One of ViviendasLeón’s concerns is the impact the rains will have on our farmers’ crops.
+The over-saturation of the ground creates a prime environment for pests and fungus, that can harm plants during the early development stage.
 Crops like grains, rice, beans, corn, leafy vegetables, and legumes are at risk during this time.
 Additionally, excessive rains flood plants, depriving them of much-needed oxygen and nutrients causing them to die.
-Our Agroforestry Director, Lesbia Alvarado, has been advising our farmers on methods to combat pests produced from excessive rain.
+Our Agroforestry Director, Lesbia Alvarado, has been working with our farmers on methods to combat pests produced from excessive rain.